jolie/docs/web/README.md

 // Define the API that we are going to publish interface GreeterAPI {
 	RequestResponse: greet( GreetRequest )( GreetResponse )
 }

 service Greeter {
 	execution: concurrent // Handle clients concurrently

 	// An input port publishes APIs to clients inputPort GreeterInput {
 		location: "socket://localhost:8080"		// Use TCP/IP
 		protocol: http { format = "json" }		// Use HTTP
 		interfaces: GreeterAPI					// Publish GreeterAPI
 	}

 	// Implementation (the behaviour)
 	main {
 		/*
 		This statement receives a request for greet, runs the code in { ... }, and sends response back to the client.
 		*/
 		greet( request )( response ) {
 			response.greeting = "Hello, " + request.name
 		}
 	}
 }
 ```

+** Explanation of the key concepts **

+** Forward link to getting started, basics, and paradigm **

 If you have installed Jolie \([get it here](https://www.jolie-lang.org/downloads.html)\), you can save the code above in a file called `greeter.ol` and then launch it from the terminal with the command: